 Mr. Kuiken has also helped communities around the globe.
 He served as a Peace Corps volunteer for two years in the West African country of Mali.

 “I worked to strengthen community and commerce through technology by providing Internet access, training, and professional education in the areas of micro-finance and project development,” he says.
 “While I no longer serve as a volunteer, that experience continues to serve as a reminder to be thankful for the gifts we have and to pay them forward.”

 Mr. Kuiken plans to follow his pay-it-forward philosophy through his service to CHCC.

 “With The Vista well underway in the planning stages, Christian Health Care Center will be the premier option in New Jersey for seniors to age with dignity in a comfortable living environment with modern amenities and unmatched health, wellness, and spiritual care.
 Also, as we further expand our footprint to Siena Village in Wayne, we have a real opportunity to showcase the talent of our staff to more families in North Jersey,” Mr. Kuiken says.
 “These two growth opportunities will strengthen our mission, as well as our already close relationships to regional hospitals and health providers.
 All of this puts us in a better position to serve the community.”

-You can support Christian Health Care Center through volunteering, annual and recurring gifts, matching gifts, memorial or honor giving, stock, endowments, planned and estate giving, and/or becoming a Member or Friend.
-For more information, click here, call (201) 848-5799, or email email@example.com.
+You can support Christian Health Care Center through volunteering, annual and recurring gifts, matching gifts, memorial or honor giving, stock, planned and estate giving, and/or becoming a Member or Friend.
+For more information, click here, or call Sue Kelly, Director of Development, at (201) 848-5799, or email firstname.lastname@example.org.

 Make a gift today to support the important mission of Christian Health Care Center.